GuilhermeBaldo/project-plagiarism-detection/README.md

 * Train your model and deploy it using SageMaker.
 * Evaluate your deployed classifier.

+**source_pytorch/**
+* model.py - code to create the model
-* source_pytorch/ - contains the code to create, train and predict with the model
+* train.py - code to train the model
+* predict.py -code to use the model to perform predictions

 ## Disclaimer